Can a Small Business Get a Tax Refund?

 When you started your business, you should have decided what of business entity to form, which would have determined the way your business was taxed by the IRS and state.

-A lot of small businesses decide for entities that allow income to passed through the owners.
+A lot of small businesses decide to become entities that allow income to be passed through the owners.
 They are then taxed on their individual tax returns.
 These types of entities pass taxable income to the owner, so they don’t pay the tax directly to the IRS and would therefore never receive an income tax refund.

 The entities that pass their income through to their owners are:

 S corporations: A corporation that has elected to pass the taxable income from the business through to their shareholders.
 The S corp files a Form 1120S and issues a Form K-1 to each shareholder, who then reports the income and pays tax on their individual returns.